rubengrill/apollo-typed-documents/README.md

 `tsconfig.json`:

-Add `node_modules/apollo-typed-documents/lib/reactHooks.d.ts` in `include` to override the typings for `@apollo/react-hooks`, so that types can be inferred from typed documents.
+Add `node_modules/apollo-typed-documents/lib/reactHooks.d.ts` in `include` to override the typings for hooks of `@apollo/client`, so that types can be inferred from typed documents.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=./examples/docs/tsconfig.json) -->
 <!-- The below code snippet is automatically added from ./examples/docs/tsconfig.json -->